 Throw in an abundance of wildflower-filled meadows and numerous small lakes and tarns with deep blue water.
 Now you can probably understand why I was in hiking heaven.
 And there wasn’t any evidence of bear scat which made me very happy.

-- The hike is accessed off of Highway 20 shortly after entering Tweedsmuir Provincial Park if you’re driving west.
+The Rainbow Range hike is accessed shortly after entering Tweedsmuir Provincial Park if you’re driving west.
 Signage is good.
 It’s about a 40 minute drive from Anahim Lake.
-We had stayed at Atnarko Lodge – a further 30 minute drive away, but well worth it.

 Where to stay in the area